yosp313/Swift-Find/Readme.md

 - [x] Fetch data from the database\
 - [x] Implement Auth using Passport with the server using OAuth\
 - [x] Add keys to the `.env` file\
-- [] On Passport callback, save the user to the DB with relevant data\
+- [x] On Passport callback, save the user to the DB with relevant data\
+- [] send the display name and image url to the front end to display them\
 - [] Implement sessions using cookies and Passport\
 - [] Set the NODE_ENV variable to production before deploying environment